thibaut1405/ansible-OpenVpn/README.md

 if the name of your interface is already enp0s3

-After you have to run ansible receipt : in a first time change in hosts file
+After, create hosts file :
 >[hosts]\
 >IP OF HOST (192.168.X.X)\
 >[hosts:vars]\